 Both the Tru and Fleetwood homes have what is called “thermal zone” upgrades ranging from Zone I to Zone III, with I being the least.
 With Tru, upgrading your thermal zone means an increase in insulation as well as upgraded windows.
 Fleetwood offers an increase in insulation.

-Depending on the size of your single wide, choosing this upgrade can range anywhere from $195-$795.
+The price will vary depending on the size of your single wide, but often it is inexpensive enough that you will save on utility bills the cost of the upgrade within a few short years.
 Not bad considering the savings in energy bills and increased comfort during extreme weather months.